MendelDebrabandere/PortalRemake-DeferredRenderer/README.md

 deffered rendering allows for much more efficient calculation of lighting if there are a lot of lights in the scene.
 It also allows volumetric lighting.

 ![Portal](https://github.com/MendelDebrabandere/PortalRemake-DeferredRenderer/assets/95921047/c19667c1-9df3-4325-93e8-b10e34a1f821)

-Lab assignments in the overlord engine for the Game Graphics Programming 2 course in DAE